Media Ownership

 The Federal Communications Commission is the agency charged with being the public’s caretaker of the public spectrum, which includes radio, TV, satellites, cable, wi-fi, and telephones.
 They run the media ownership proceedings.

 Each Congressional representative is responsible to the districts which elect them.
-In 2006 Congress revisits the 1996 Telecom Act.

 The public – this is you.